 Karlijn van den Broek is a Postdoctoral Researcher in Environmental and Cognitive Psychology at the University of Heidelberg.
 Her research looks at the cognitive processes that influence decision-making and environmental behavior, focusing on heuristics and mental models.

-Sina Klein will start as Postdoctoral Researcher in Environmental and Cognitive Psychology at the University of Heidelberg.
+Sina Klein is a Postdoctoral Researcher in Environmental and Cognitive Psychology at the University of Heidelberg.
 She is interested in pro-environmental behavior and cooperation in social dilemmas, personality and situational factors influencing decision behavior, unethical and cheating behavior.

 Santiago Gómez-Cardona is a Postdoctoral Researcher at the University of Heidelberg.
 He has recently completed his doctorate in economics and has a previous background in anthropology at the undergraduate an master levels.
 His interested in the mechanisms that could be implemented to manage fisheries in open access fisheries in Lake Victoria.